Where we work

 Rare primates

-Gibbons, langurs & Co
+Gibbons, langurs & co

 In addition to a large population of eastern hoolock gibbons and four macaque species, the forests are home to the highly endangered and little-known Shortridge’s langurs, impressive silver-grey primates with golden eyes.